MrBogomips/Nexusat.Utils.CalendarGenerator/README.md

 ## Calendar Definition

-The definition of a achieved by specifing a set of rules.
+The definition of a calendar is achieved by specifing a set of rules.

 Each rule is made up of the following parts:
 * An evaluation policy